 Interestingly, according to a CNN-News18 report, in the committee hearing, “BJP MPs spoke about the International Fact-Checking Network Committee and appointments by Facebook.
 Its head Kanchan Kaur has been using “derogatory language” against the ruling dispensation, including attacking PM Narendra Modi”.

-Kanchan Kaur in the employee of IFCN (International Fact-Checking Network) who decides which website gets the IFCN certification in India and which portal does not.
+Kanchan Kaur in an associate of IFCN (International Fact-Checking Network) who decides which website gets the IFCN certification in India and which portal does not.
 The profile of Kanchan Kaur on IFCN website declares that she has no ‘conflict of interest’.

 Some of the portals that Kanchan Kaur had assessed and cleared to get the IFCN certification are BoomLive, TheQuint, AltNews etc. This too appears on her IFCN profile.
 She had also assessed and cleared Factchecker.in to get an IFCN certification.

 It is pertinent to note that not only have AltNews, Quint etc been caught spreading fake news several times and have an extremely clear political and ideological bias, but Factchecker.in was also involved in far sinister endeavours.